owen-kim3/owen-kim3.github.io/index.md

 ## About me

 I am a current senior at Whitman College, majoring in Economics with additional coursework in Data Science and Geology.
-I am passionate about ESG investing and the energy transition space, with the hopes of going into a career in asset management or investments.
+I am passionate about (the energy transition space and ), with the hopes of going into a career in asset management or investments.

 ## Data Sources and Project Ideas